 Military personnel worldwide have to conform to dress standards and personal appearance rules, which includes haircuts.
-These are set out in regulations, which vary slightly in definition from country to country, and between the different armed forces.
+These are set out in regulations, which vary slightly in definition from country to country.
+Likewise, the different armed forces have their own requirements.

 For example, the US Air Force regulations state that men must have haircuts with:

 British armed forces come under similar regulations, with much of the final say on haircuts being down to the commanding officers.
 For example, the Royal Air Force regulations state:

 These requirements are common throughout many military forces worldwide.
 Ultimately, it is all about creating a high standard and a united team look that says “professional”.

 However, there is enough room in the regulations for some individuality.
 The haircut is often the only form of individual expression a military man can have within their unit.

 This is the haircut you get at boot camp after signing up as a new recruit.

 It is a clipper cut without a guard all over the head, leaving a short stubble-like finish.

 The induction cut has both practical and psychological purposes.
 Firstly, it reduces the possibility of things like head lice in close quarters and the barracks.
 Secondly, it evens the playing field, making all new recruits equal and encourages a team spirit.